Science and technology in Burkina Faso: Socio-economic context

 The economy remains dominated by the services sector, which contributed almost half (48%) of the GDP in 2013.
 The manufacturing sector plays a modest role in the economy, contributing 6% of GDP.
 The top three export products in 2012 were cotton (44.9% of exports), gold in unwrought forms (29.4%) and gold in semi-manufactured forms (5.4%), according to the African Development Bank.
 Burkina Faso is one of a handful of West African countries which have raised public expenditure on agriculture to at least 10% of GDP, the target of the Maputo Declaration (2003), which was reasserted in 2014.

 Burkina Faso had a population of 21,935,389 in 2022.
-The country is experiencing rapid demographic growth at 3% annually.
+The country is experiencing demographic growth at 3% annually.
 Life expectancy at birth was 63.44 in 2022.

 Just 4.4% of the population had access to the Internet in 2014 but two-thirds of the population (67%) had a mobile phone subscription.

-Burkina Faso is ranked 181st on the Human Development Index (2013) and 115th on the Global Innovation Index (2021).
+Burkina Faso is ranked 186th on the Human Development Index (2023) and 123rd on the Global Innovation Index (2025).

 Burkina Faso is a member of both the Economic Community of West African States (ECOWAS) and the West African Economic and Monetary Union (WAEMU).